AndrewJBateman/angular-material-portfolio/README.md

 ## Sections info

-* **Navbar:** Working top/side navbars with page routing.
+* **Navbar:** Working. top/side navbars with page routing and working links to my Github and LinkedIn profiles.

-* **Home:** 1.
-Complete real content.
-Http service added to display my number of repos, linked to github API.
+* **Home:** Working.
+Top section has 2 fxFlex columns with photo and text, including a Http service to display my number of repos, linked to the github API.
 Option: Add more detailed github later but will need api key.
-Angular Material cards used to display data on areas studied/worked, using data-binding from an array of areas based on an Area model.
+Rest of page comprises Angular Material cards used to display data on areas studied/worked, using data-binding from an array of areas based on an Area model.

 * **Blog:** 2.
 Complete first 8 of real content: Firebase auth service added so I can login to edit posts.
-Blogs will be stored in Firebase DB and displayed on the Blog Posts page.
+Posts are stored in the app Firebase DB and displayed on the Blog Posts page.

 * **Projects:** 3.
 Complete real content or add coming soon link. fxFlex layout with cards to display project data using data-binding from an array of projects based on a Project model.
 Cards are sized so up to 4 will show on a row before wrapping to the next line.
 Image sized to 16:9 ratio.
 Cards simplified to get 8 on a large screen.